By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Philodendron gloriosum Toxicity

 Philodendron Gloriosum is toxic to people and pets such as cats and dogs as it contains calcium oxalate crystals.
-If ingested, it can irritate the throat, cause swallowing problems, oral pain cramps, and many more.
+It can irritate the throat, cause swallowing problems, oral pain cramps, and many more if ingested.
 It can even lead to cramps, seizures, kidney failure, and coma if ingested in vast amounts.

 Therefore, keep this plant away from children, cats, dogs, and other pets.